 Yes, the secretary may revoke the license of any person licensed upon written notice sent by certified mail to the licensee’s last know address appearing in the secretary’s files, for any of the following reasons:

-- Filing by the licensee of a false report of the data or information required.
+- Filing a false report of the data or information required by the licensee.

 - Failure, refusal, or neglect of the licensee to file a report or information required.

-- Failure of the licensee to pay the full amount of all taxes due or pay any penalties or interest due as required to be paid by such licensee.
+- Failure of the licensee to pay the full amount of all taxes, penalties and interest due.

 - Failure of the license to keep accurate records of the quantities of gasoline or diesel fuel received, produced, refined, manufactured, compounded, sold, or used in Louisiana.

-- Failure to file a new, larger, or additional surety bond as required by the secretary pursuant to R.S.
+- Failure to file a surety bond as required by the secretary pursuant to LA R.S.
 47:818.40.

-- Conviction of the licensee, licensee’s agents, officers or employees, or a principal of the licensee for any act prohibited.
+- Conviction of the licensee, licensee’s agents, officers or employees, or a principal of the licensee for any act prohibited under this subpart.

-- If a license or registration issued by another state was canceled for cause.
+- License or registration issued by another state was canceled for cause.

-- The licensee is determined not to be the real party in interest.
+- Licensee is determined not to be the real party in interest.